 Newton was sometimes severe in his chastisements; for when the prince was playing at goff, and having warned his tutor who was standing by in conversation that he was going to strike the ball, and having lifted up the goff-club, some one observing, “Beware, sir, that you hit not Mr. Newton!” the prince drew back the club, but smilingly observed, “Had I done so, I had but paid my debts.”

 Curiosities of Literature 1817 vol 3 by Isaac D'Israeli

 This anecdote was one of many recounted by a servant who had been with the Prince since he was three years old.
-These anecdotes were published in 1817 by Isaac D'Israeli, in his third volume of Curiosities of Literature.
-The MS had been purchased for Henry in 1609, so the anecdotes must relate to events that occurred between 1597 and 1608.
-Where the incident took place is not stated and it may have been at Richmond or elsewhere in London or at Oxford.
-It is likely to have after he come from Scotland in 1603, when he was only nine and the quoted remark implies an educated mind.
+These anecdotes were collected in a MS given to Henry in 169.
+They were later published in 1817 by Isaac D'Israeli, in his third volume of Curiosities of Literature.
+As the MS had been purchased for Henry in 1609, the anecdotes must relate to events that occurred between 1597 and 1608.
+Where the golf incident took place is not stated and it may have been at Richmond or elsewhere in London or at Oxford.
+It is likely to have been after he come from Scotland in 1603, when he was only nine and the quoted remark implies an educated mind.

 This makes Richmond the first recorded place where golf was played outside Scotland and Prince Henry the first known golfer in England.